 This is a foundational step in improving your score, because it will essentially stop the bleeding.
-Your payment history has the single biggest influence on credit scores, so if you’re continuing to miss payments, you’ll never have a chance at increasing your score.
+Your payment history has the single biggest influence on credit scores, so if you continue to miss payments, you’ll never have a chance to increase your score.

 If you’re behind, contact the creditor to work out a payment arrangement.
 Ask the creditor to rescind the reported delinquencies, so they no longer appear.

 Quick Tip: sign up for automatic payments or payment reminders to stay on top of future payments.

 Your credit score considers how much of your credit limit you’re using.
 This is called utilization and it has a significant impact on your score.
 As a general rule of thumb, it's a good idea to keep your total credit utilization rate below 30%.

 Obviously, it’s best to pay off debt, but if you’re not able to, consider the following: